REPERTOIRES AND PERFORMANCE

 -

-- 6 tutorial videos of 20-35 minutes each (total 3.5 hours)
+- 6 tutorial videos of 20-35 minutes each (total 3.5 hours).

-- 6 recorded lectures of 45 minute each (total 4.5 hours)
+- 6 recorded lectures of 45 minute each (total 4.5 hours).

-- 3 biweekly live Q&A sessions of 1hour and 15 minutes each (total 3.5 hours) conducted through the course.
-The sessions will be recorded so that students can access them at any time.
+- 3 biweekly live Q&A sessions of 1 hour and 15 minutes each (total 3.5 hours).
+These sessions will also be recorded so that students can access them at any time.

-- Downloadable materials and links to additional resources
+- Downloadable material and links to additional resources.

 Schedules and assignments: